3 years full time / 6 years part time

 Classes run across mornings and afternoons Monday to Friday.

-Throughout the degree you will be assessed through a combination of examinations, assignments, tests (written and practical), group and individual reports and projects, essays, practical tasks, literature reviews, journals, presentations, interviews, case studies, self-reflections and class participation.
+Throughout the degree you will be assessed through a combination of examinations, tests, group and individual reports and projects, essays, self-reflections, oral presentations, debates, case studies, role plays and infographics, among others.

 Credit points are a basic measure of student workload.
 All subjects are given a credit point value.
 Most subjects at Melbourne Polytechnic are 12 credit points.
 A normal full-time annual workload is 96 credit points.
 The academic year is divided into two main semesters; full-time students usually enrol in 48 credit points each semester, part-time students usually enrol in 24 credit points each semester or less.